 State Events We hold an annual State Conference that includes the AGM and the business of the Association, discussion of resolutions demanding action by the Association as a body, announcements of the Topics for the coming year, awards, and our annual dinner.
 In recent years it has been preceded by a series of workshops on diverse topics.

-National and International You can take it as far as you want – Several Presidents of the Country Women’s Association of Australia, our National body, have been from Tasmania and the current President of the Associated Country Women of the World, Ruth Shanks, is an Australian.
+National and International You can take it as far as you want – Several Presidents of the Country Women’s Association of Australia, our National body, have been from Tasmania and a past President of the Associated Country Women of the World, Ruth Shanks, is an Australian.
 Internationally there is work for a wide variety of skill sets.